-In addition to doing a particularly excellent job at cleaning both hard and soft floors, this stick vacuum is fully capable of cleaning the vast majority of your home.
-It includes a myriad of different attachments that are very easy to attach and detach using a simple single button locking mechanism.
+In addition to doing a particularly excellent job at cleaning both hard and soft floors, the V10 is fully capable of cleaning the vast majority of your home.
+It includes many different attachments that are very easy to attach and detach using a simple single button locking mechanism.
 Using the V10 in handheld mode is very convenient, as this vacuum isn't very heavy at just 5.9 pounds.

 Hard Surface Cleaning

-Next, we assessed how proficient each vacuum is at cleaning up messes from hard floors, which for our tests, consisted of a small section of hardwood laminate.
-We spread out known amounts of sample messes — oats, flour, rice, cereal, and pet hair.
-We then rated and scored how well each product so picked them up.
-The Dyson V10 delivered a fantastic showing, putting up one of the best performances that we have seen and earning a 9 out of 10 in this metric, which is worth 30% of the overall score.
+Next, we assessed how proficient each vacuum was at cleaning up messes from hard floors.
+We used a small section of hardwood laminate for our tests and spread out known amounts of sample messes — oats, flour, rice, cereal, and pet hair.
+We then rated and scored how well each product picked them up.
+The Dyson V10 delivered a fantastic showing, putting up one of the best performances that we have seen.

 We used the high suction with the hard floor brush for all of these tests.
-The V10 got off to a great start in our first test, collecting all of the rice we spread out with ease.
+The V10 got off to a great start in our first test, collecting all the rice we spread out easily.
 It continued its dominance into our flour collection test — one of the more difficult ones of this group.
 The V10 collected almost all of the flour that we spread out in only two passes, even cleaning in the cracks between boards — something many vacuums can't do.

 Ease of Use

-Shifting gears from our cleaning tests, we next evaluated how easy it is to actually use each product.
-While you may think that this is identical to our prior Convenience metric, there are some subtle differences captured by each metric.
-For this one, worth 20% of the total score, we looked at how easy it is to maneuver each vacuum, clean under furniture, and clean in close to the edges of a room, as well as if there are different cleaning modes available on and how noisy each vacuum is.
-The Dyson V10 delivered another admirable performance, earning an 8 out of 10 — one of the top scores overall.
+Shifting gears from our cleaning tests, we evaluated how easy it was to use each product.
+While you may think that this is identical to our prior convenience metric, there are some subtle differences captured by each metric.
+For this one, worth 20% of the total score, we looked at how easy it is to maneuver each vacuum, clean under furniture, and clean in close to the edges of a room.
+We also assessed if there were different cleaning modes available and the noise level of each vacuum.
+The V10 delivered another admirable performance in this set of tests.

-This vacuum has three different operating modes — low, medium, and high — allowing you to customize the cleaning power for the mess to be cleaned, maximizing battery power and minimizing noise.
-Speaking of noise, the V10 earned a below average score in this metric — a bit of a rarity for this product, as we found it to be quite noisy on its maximum power.
+This vacuum has three different operating modes — low, medium, and high — allowing you to customize the cleaning power for the mess to be cleaned, maximize battery power, or minimize noise.
+Speaking of noise, the V10 earned a below-average score — a bit of a rarity for this product, as we found it to be quite noisy on its maximum power.